Home » chemical engineering » Effective Water Softening Techniques

 Carbonate Conditioning

-This method adds sodium carbonate into boiler water.
-The chemical converts calcium sulphate into calcium carbonate sludge.
+This method uses sodium carbonate to convert calcium sulphate into calcium carbonate sludge.
+The reaction depends on solubility conditions inside the boiler.

 `Caso_4+Na_2co_3rightarrow Na_2so_4+Caco_3`